rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 ** Changelog **
 ***************

+v4.3.5
+>HRP: Fixed movie subtitles not showing up when setting MOVIE_SIZE=1 with certain combinations of screen and movie aspect ratios
+>HRP: Disabled IFACE_BAR_WIDTH and SCALE_BUTTONS_AND_TEXT_MENU for a modified fallout2.exe with Chinese/Japanese support to prevent garbled text
+>HRP: Added support for SPLASH_SCRN_TIME option in f2_res.ini
+>Fixed the handling of obsolete script functions that are still recognized by script compiler and decompiler
+>Fixed NPC combat control mod not redrawing the interface bar properly when it's the player's turn again
+>Improved the fix for updating the HP stats of critters on the map when loaded for the first time
+>Removed DivisionOperatorFix from ddraw.ini because there is little reason to turn it off
+>Removed ComputeSprayMod from ddraw.ini.
+Now ComputeSpray_* options no longer require a master switch
+>Added a fix for a crash when the player equips a weapon overloaded with ammo
+>Added a fix for being able to use the 'Push' action on members of the player's team in combat when they are knocked down
+>Added missing sounds for the markers on the world map interface (similar to Fallout 1, from Ghosthack)

 v4.3.4
 >HRP: Fixed a few issues with the main menu
 >HRP: Added support for LocalMapXLimit/LocalMapYLimit options in ddraw.ini